PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/enter-text/+page.md

 ## `text()` - Setting an initial text
-Use the configuration method `text()` to give the `EnterText` an initial text it should contain contain initially.
+Use the configuration method `text()` to give the `EnterText` an initial text it should contain initially.
 Pass the text as a string.

 ::: tip Example